24Ryou/Codewars/codewars.md

 999  --> "999"
 -100 --> "-100"
 ```

 ```py
 number_to_string = lambda x : str(x)

 # Clever Solution
 number_to_string = str
 ```
-# Convert a String to a Number!
+# Convert a String to a Number
 Note: This kata is inspired by [Convert a Number to a String!](http://www.codewars.com/kata/convert-a-number-to-a-string/).
 Try that one too.

 ## Description